 LSD is a hallucinogen.
-Also known as psychedelics, this drug alters one’s mood, thought and perception when taken in small doses.
-When taken in large doses, hallucinations and distortion of time and space could happen.
+Also known as psychedelics, this drug alters one’s mood, thought and perception when it is taken in small doses.
+If consumed in large doses, hallucinations and distortion of time and space could happen.
 The hallucinations, images or sensations seem real to the user.
-Hallucinogens may be found in some plants and mushroom, or synthetically manufactured.
+Hallucinogens may also be found in some plants and mushroom, or synthetically manufactured.

 Forms and Routes of Administration

 Ketamine forms and routes of administration examine come in capsules, tablets and at times, in liquid form.
 Some users prefer to buy blotting paper that has been soaked in LSD.
 Divided into small squares, each blotting paper square is equivalent to one dose.